Eschatologue/CM_wiki/docs/class/artificer/index.md

 ### Preparing and Casting Spells

 The Artificer table shows how many spell slots you have to cast your artificer spells.
 To cast one of your artificer spells of 1st level or higher, you must expend a slot of the spell's level or higher.
-You regain all expended spell slots when you finish a long rest.
+You regain all expended spell slots when you finish a Long Rest.

 You prepare the list of artificer spells that are available for you to cast, choosing from the artificer spell list.
 When you do so, choose a number of artificer spells equal to the number listed in the table.
 The spells must be of a level for which you have spell slots.

-You can change your list of prepared spells when you finish a long rest.
+You can change your list of prepared spells when you finish a Long Rest.
 Preparing a new list of artificer spells requires time spent tinkering with your spellcasting focuses: at least 1 minute per spell level for each spell on your list.

 ### Spellcasting Ability